 Squarespace, but WordPress is not far behind.

 WordPress has a relatively simple and yet powerful content editing interface.
 The admin area is fully customizable, allowing you to manage even the most complex and demanding websites.

 Squarespace has a beginner-friendly content editing interface that comes with limited options.
 It’s suitable for simple websites but falls short for large, complex websites.

 With its versatility, WordPress wins this one.

-WordPress has thousands of free and premium themes.
-The sheer quantity of themes ensures users will have endless options to choose from and find a suitable theme for any type of online business or blog.
+There is almost an unlimited amount of free and premium WordPress themes available on the market, which ensures users will find a suitable one for any type of online business or blog.
 At the same time, this can also be overwhelming, especially for beginners.

 Squarespace has a fair amount of well-designed themes but doesn’t come even close to WordPress in this department.